kposen/km/README.md

 ---
 Now, in order to put *Humpty Dumpty* together again you require at least 3 of the key parts and the `sample.enc` encrypted file.

 Copy any three keys from any three key custodians and paste these one per line in a text file.
-We will call this file `custodian.key.parts`
+We arbitrarily call this file `custodian.key.parts`

 Now we are ready to proceed:
 ```